Spelling variations: Haim, Chaim, Haym Avraham

 Singing: good

-Note that Haim's year of birth was 1879, according to various transcripts from the Ruschuk community, so 1880 may be a clerical error.
+Note that Haim's year of birth was 1879, according to various transcripts from the Rustchuk community, so 1880 may be a clerical error.
 It could also have been an intentional "error" on the part of Haim's grandparents, possibly to fulfill a certain age requirement to be enrolled in the school.

-According to Haim's notes accompanying a list of his photos kept the the Jabotinsky Archives, he returned to Ruschuk after completing his studies in Kronstadt (Brasov) in 1901.
+According to Haim's notes accompanying a list of his photos kept the the Jabotinsky Archives, he returned to Rustchuk after completing his studies in Kronstadt (Brasov) in 1901.
 He was then twenty-two years old.

 Haim Abraham - list of photos in Jabotinsky Archives